jiangqiaodd/hexo-blog/source/_posts/hello-world.md

 ---
-title: How to create a new blog
+title: How to start hexo && github
 ---
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).